mfahadgull77/Optimizing-Multispectral-Transmission-Images-for-Early-Breast-Cancer-Screening-using-CNN-AE/readme.txt

 conv_gray_img.py: Preprocesses images to grayscale.

 # Prepare the Dataset
 The dataset is private.
-Contact the author at zhangtao@tju.edu.cn for access.
+Contact the author at zhangtao@tju.edu.cn for access. as we have 4 differernt wavelength images and we have to set the directories as every wavelength has the same wavelentgh images like 600nm images willbe plece in different directory and son on and then give the path one by one for training process and train the CNN_AE model individually for every directory and get the results as an evaluation metrics and also save the densoised processed clean images in the output direcotries.
 Arrange it as:

 ├── data
 │   └── train